Day 1 Arrival Kuching – Santubong Wildlife Cruise

 Meet at your hotel for a transfer to the airport for your flight out.
 Alternatively extend your stay.

-Note: This tour is available from April to September as Tanjung Datu is not accessible during the monsoon months owing to high seas.
+Note: This tour is not available during the peak monsoon months owing to high seas.
 Some activities are subject to weather conditions and may be re-organised to best meet operational situations.

 Juices, carbonated & alcoholic beverages, optional tours and all air tickets.